 The holiday season means one thing: gift overload.
-If you’d rather not spend the first few weeks of 2022 making space for new junk that your kid will eventually lose interest in, consider an experience gift instead.
+If you’d rather not spend the first few weeks of the new year making space for new junk that your kid will eventually lose interest in, consider an experience gift instead.

-Experience gifts are presents that give the receiver the chance to do something and make memories, rather than a gift toy that will inevitably sit in the bottom of a toy chest collecting dust.
+Experience gifts are presents that give the receiver the chance to do something and make memories, rather than a toy that will inevitably sit in the bottom of a toy chest collecting dust or the latest tech that will quickly be phased out by the newest model.

-Here is a list of 10 gift experiences perfect for kids that live in Macomb, Oakland, Wayne and Washtenaw counties — or somewhere nearby.
+Here is a list of gift experiences perfect for kids that live in metro Detroit — or somewhere nearby.
 Pick one for the child in your life and give the gift of lifelong memories this holiday season and beyond.

 Amusement park season passes